 6. The boiled chickpeas should be soft and tender.
 If not then you can cook them for some more time.

-7. Meanwhile add 1 large onion, 1 to 2 green chilies, ½ inch ginger and 3 to 4 garlic in a grinder or blender jar.
+8. Meanwhile add 1 large-sized chopped onion, 1 to 2 green chilies, 1 inch ginger and 3 to 4 garlic in a grinder or blender jar.

-8. Grind to a smooth paste.
+9. Grind or blend to a smooth paste.
 No need to add water while grinding or blending.
 Remove and keep aside.

-9. In the same jar, add one large sized chopped tomato.
-Grind to a smooth puree.
+10. In the same jar, add one large-sized chopped tomato.
+Grind or blend to a smooth puree.
 No need to add water while grinding or blending.

-12. Measure and keep all the ingredients ready for the palak chole recipe.
+13. Measure and keep all the ingredients ready for the palak chole.

 Making palak chole

 14. Heat oil in a kadai.
+Keep the heat to medium-low.
 Fry 1 inch cinnamon, 3 cloves, 2 green cardamoms, 1 black cardamom and 1 tej patta till they are fragrant.

-16. Saute and keep stirring often.
+16. Saute the onion paste on low to medium-low heat and keep stirring often.
 Saute till the onion paste turns light brown.

 17. Then add the tomato puree.